 Fieldwork is an integral part of the student’s occupational therapy education and is a requirement for graduation and professional certification.
+The Accreditation Council for Occupational Therapy Education (2018) states, “The fieldwork experience is designed to promote clinical reasoning and reflective practice, transmit the values and beliefs that enable ethical practice, and develop professionalism and competence in career responsibilities.”
 The fieldwork experience is a dynamic educational process in which occupational therapy students are able to experience the roles, responsibilities, and rewards of facilitating occupational therapy services.

 Level I Fieldwork

 Students actively participate in three Level I fieldwork rotations.
 Level I fieldwork experiences occur in three semesters and are integrated within the academic courses, beginning with the summer semester of the first year, and fall and spring semester of the second year.
 These experiences are a minimum of 32 hours per rotation.
 Rotations occur over the course of the summer semester and during the last week of the fall and spring semester.
 Each sequence of fieldwork is individualized to connect didactic learning in diverse settings with a variety of clients that have conditions and diagnoses across the lifespan.

 Students may complete rotations in traditional settings, such as a hospital, school district, or skilled nursing facility, and in emerging practice areas, such as community based mental health clinics, productive aging, and health and wellness centers.
 The Level I fieldwork experience may not be substituted for any parts of the student’s Level II fieldwork experience (Standard C.1.9.).